-Our material assessment and matrix reveal that material matter 'Workplace Safety' remains our priority that we continue to maintain a healthy workforce and safe workplace for a sustainable business.
-We have taken note of the rising urgency to tackle the issue of climate change and its impacts to our operations and long-term sustainability, cohesively supporting government's efforts to transition to a low-carbon economy by 2050.
+Our materiality assessment and matrix reveal that material matter 'Energy management and carbon emissions' is our priority in view of the rising urgency to tackle the issue of climate change and its impacts to our operations and long-term sustainability, cohesively supporting government's efforts to transition to a low-carbon economy by 2050.
+As our sustainability matters are becoming more interconnected, with each aspect often influencing the others, we are gradually moving toward a more integrated and holistic approach to managing sustainability.